S12cybersecurity/FileExtractor/README.md

 # FileExctractor
-C++ Code to Exctract Windows File and Receive in Linuz Machine
+C++ Code to Extract Windows File and Receive in Linux Machine